Tips for smarter, cheaper imports

 6. Avoid customs issues

-If you import goods from a non-EU country, filing an import declaration is skilled work.
-You need access to the digital system used by customs (AGS) for starters, as well as in-depth knowledge of customs processes and procedures.
-In 2022, AGS was phased out in favour of the Customs Declarations Management (Douaneaangiften Management Systeem, DMS).
-You are now only able to file customs declarations in DMS.
-Bring in specialists such as customs brokers and forwarders.
+If you import goods from a non-EU country, filing an import declaration requires skill.
+You need access to the digital system used by customs, as well as in-depth knowledge of customs processes and procedures.
+The digital system is known as the Customs Declarations Management (Douaneaangiften Management Systeem, DMS).
+Get help from specialists such as customs brokers and forwarders.

 Besides filing customs declarations, freight forwarders also specialise in transporting goods (or having them transported) and everything that goes with it.